krajasekhar015/docker/readme.md

 We can notice Security and performance features are lacking in Containers when compared to bare metal.
 Here, we can achieve security and performance using some methods.

+## Which one should we use?

+Choosing between physical servers, virtualization, and containers depends on what you need:
+**Physical Servers:**
+* Use them for specific tasks that need direct access to hardware (like high-performance tasks).
+* They are not used as much now because they are costly and waste resources.

+**Virtualization:**
+* Great if you need to run different operating systems on the same hardware.
+* It helps you save money and better use your servers.

+**Containerization:**
+* Ideal for modern applications that need to be fast, portable, and easy to scale.
+* Perfect for companies using microservices, where each part of an application is in its own container.

+## Conclusion

+From physical servers to virtualization and now containers, the way we manage applications has become smarter and more efficient.
+Each of these technologies has its place, but containerization is the current favorite for its speed, flexibility, and resource savings.